 - Touch.
 There are also various approaches to engage a senior loved one with tactile experiences to spark memories.
 Much-loved previous activities, such as crocheting, gardening, crafting, sewing, or working with tools, can be modified in line with the senior’s specific ability and interest levels.
 Even simply having the chance to hold a skein of yarn and knitting needles, or to place hands in a tub of cool, damp topsoil can evoke pleasant memories.

-Grace Home Care’s top-rated Topeka dementia care specialists are highly skilled in meeting seniors with dementia where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life each and every day.
-Reach out to us at 785-286-2273 for a complimentary in-home assessment, during which we become familiar with your loved one along with the challenges being faced, and let you know more about how our experts in memory care Topeka, KS families trust most can help.
+Grace Home Care’s top-rated Alzheimer’s care in Topeka is designed to meet seniors with dementia where they are, and help ensure they reach their fullest possible potential by promoting independence and enjoyment in life each and every day.
+Reach out to us at 785-286-2273 for a complimentary in-home assessment, during which we become familiar with your loved one along with the challenges being faced, and let you know more about our trusted Alzheimer’s care in Topeka.